UNICORN UNICYCLE

 Used movement data (max jump height, run speed, camera framing) to space platforms, hazards, and vertical layers.

-Coin and jellybean placement were aligned to player motion arcs - rewarding optimal movement paths and guiding players toward secrets or alternate routes.
+Coin and jellybean placement were aligned to player motion arcs, rewarding optimal movement paths and guiding players toward secrets or alternate routes.

 Gameplay Element Integration